-PRIVATE DOMAIN OR SPHERE
+PRIVATE DOMAIN OR PRIVATE SPHERE

 The distinction between the public domain or sphere and the private domain or sphere, became an important tool of early feminist analysis as it helped in describing and understanding women's location in society.